BloomBoss’s Ultimate Yield Recipe Ingredients

 Take the time to do your research and determine which medium makes the most sense for your grow.

 Your plants will grow in many temperature ranges.
 However, for optimal growth, we suggest a consistent room temperature between 75 and 80 Degrees Fahrenheit (F).

-In most indoor gardens, your BloomBoss FUSION LED grow light should not require any additional cooling.
+In most indoor gardens, your BloomBoss LED grow light should not require any additional cooling.
 In rare situations, depending on your garden’s configuration and number of units running in a confined space, some venting may be required to keep your temperature within acceptable ranges.

 The ideal humidity of your garden should be maintained at 50% during the Veg cycle and less than 30% for the Bloom cycle.
 Lowering the humidity when in Bloom will help to prevent mold and fungal disease.

 Plants have different nutrient requirements throughout their life cycles.Your local indoor garden center or hydroponic store is a great resource to help you through the selection process.